 On March 17th we celebrated our second St. Patrick’s Day as residents of Dublin.
-It was a festive day where we took in the annual parade and visited Croke Park to attend the hurling and gaelic football finals of the Gaelic Athletic Association (GAA).
+It was a festive day where we took in the annual parade and visited Croke Park to attend the hurling and Gaelic football finals of the Gaelic Athletic Association (GAA).
 We ended our evening in touristy Temple Bar, to watch throngs of drunk people adorning green as they spilled in and out of pubs.
-Here’s more details on St. Patrick’s Day 2014 and the type of day you can expect if you visit Dublin for St. Patrick’s Day in the future!
+Here’s what you can expect if you visit Dublin for St. Patrick’s Day!

 While cities and towns all over Ireland hold St. Patrick’s Day parades, don’t expect them to be green themed either.
 Dublin’s city council decided that 2014 would kick off the beginning of a three year planned theme for the parades entitled ‘Past, Present and Future.’
-So the St. Patrick’s Day 2014 parade touched on Ireland’s past, and we saw Viking ship floats and medieval themed floats.
+The 2014 St. Patrick’s Day parade touched on Ireland’s past, and we saw Viking ship and medieval themed floats.
 As usual, there were many marching bands and some random contraptions that we could not fully decipher their meaning.
-If you come to Dublin expecting a parade filled with leprechauns, green balloons and flying beads you’ll be disappointed, but it’s still a great day because the Irish love the craic (gaelic for “good times”).
+If you visit Dublin expecting a parade of leprechauns, green balloons and flying beads you may be disappointed.
+But it’s still a great day because the Irish love the craic (Gaelic for “good times”).

-During half time of each game, there was a promotion for the 2014 Croke Park Classic to be held on August 30th, 2014 between American college football teams Penn State and UCF.
-As a graduate of the University of Central Florida, I’m very proud that the Knights will be kicking off the upcoming college football season in Dublin and have dedicated a post on what to expect for the game with some advice and recommendations in the area.
-It’s extremely rare for a non-Gaelic event to be hosted at Croke Park.
-The Notre Dame vs. Navy game last year was held at the smaller, more modern Aviva Stadium, which holds about 51,700.
-This game will be a historic honor for both UCF and Penn State.
+During half time of the matches, there was a promotion for the 2014 Croke Park Classic, held on August 30th, 2014 between American college football teams Penn State and UCF.
+As a graduate of the University of Central Florida, I was proud that the Knights kicked off a college football season in Dublin and dedicated a post on what to expect for the game.
+Non-Gaelic events are rarely hosted at Croke Park.

 Where to Stay in Dublin for St. Patrick’s Day?